Best Vegetables for Diabetics

 The main goal for anyone with diabetes (either type one, type two or gestational diabetes) is to keep blood sugar levels low.
 There exist a number of ways in which this can be done ranging from carb-cutting, rationing, food class substitution and a host of others.

 However, one very efficient way of maintaining blood sugar levels, avoiding blood sugar level spikes and preventing complications that may arise as a result of diabetes lies in the consumption of the humble vegetable.
+They are the best foods you can eat to be healthy and especially for your diabetes.

 Vegetables have, for centuries, provided human civilization a balanced and wholesome food choice to satisfy hunger, provide energy, protect the immune system from external attack, and most importantly sustain life.